lfgcampos/axon-server-cli/README.md

 Flags:
-      --config string   config file (default is axonserver-cli.yaml) -h, --help            help for axonserver-cli-cobra -S, --server string   URL of AxonServer (default "http://localhost:8024") -t, --token string    Authentication Token
+      --config string   config file (default is axonserver-cli.yaml) -h, --help            help for axon-server-cli
+  -S, --server string   URL of AxonServer (default "http://localhost:8024") -t, --token string    Authentication Token
-  -v, --version         version for axonserver-cli-cobra
+  -v, --version         version for axon-server-cli

-Use "axonserver-cli-cobra [command] --help" for more information about a command.
+Use "axon-server-cli [command] --help" for more information about a command.
 ```

 or
-`./axonserver-cli-cobra.exe user -h`
+`axon-server-cli user -h`
 ```
 This is the command related to users

 Usage:
-  axonserver-cli-cobra user [command]
+  axon-server-cli user [command]

 Aliases:
   user, u